Help Scout

+Help Scout, (known as Help Scout PBC) is a global remote company headquartered in Boston, Massachusetts.
+It develops subscription-based help desk and knowledge base software for managing customer support.

 Founded in 2011, the company serves over 10,000 customers across more than 140 countries, including notable clients like Buffer, Basecamp, Trello, Reddit, and AngelList.
 Help Scout transitioned to a fully remote company in 2020, with over 100 employees living in more than 80 cities worldwide.

 History

 Help Scout was created in 2011 as a pivot from Brightwurks, a web design and consultancy firm previously founded by Nick Francis, Jared McDaniel, and Denny Swindle.
 The company was publicly launched during their participation in Techstars Boston, a startup accelerator program.

 Features and technology

 Help Desk

 Help Scout's support software operates like a shared email inbox.
 The platform enables large teams to provide customer support via email using their tool.
 It integrates with live chat, phone systems, CRMs, and email marketing tools.

 Docs

 In addition to the help desk platform, Help Scout offers Docs, a self-service knowledge base as a feature in 2013.
 Exporting documents requires API access and programming knowledge; there is no export to ZIP file containing HTML source code/CSS/assets, or PDF offerings at this time.